mosop/callback/README.md

 after
 ```

-For more details, see [Wiki](https://github.com/mosop/callback/wiki)
+For more detail, see [Wiki](https://github.com/mosop/callback/wiki)

 ## Contributing